confluentinc/getting-started-guides/rest/README.md

 ![](../media/cc-create-key.png)

-Paste the following commands into your command line terminal, substituting the API key and secret that you just created for the `username` and `password` fields, respectively, of the `SASL_JAAS_CONFIG` environment variable.
-Note that the bootstrap server endpoint that you provided in the `Kafka Setup` step is used as the value of the `BOOTSTRAP_SERVERS` environment variable.
+Paste the following commands into your command line terminal, substituting your cluster bootstrap servers endpoint and the API key and secret that you just created for the `username` and `password` fields, respectively, of the `SASL_JAAS_CONFIG` environment variable.

 ```sh file=getting-started-cloud-basic.sh
 ```